Choosing LLMs for AI Agents in 2026: Cost, Latency, Intelligence Tradeoffs

 Use fast/cheap model for draft, intelligent model for refinement (only when needed).

-Gemini Flash generates initial customer support response → quality check flags low confidence or complexity → escalate to Claude Sonnet for refinement.
+Gemini 3.1 Flash-Lite generates initial customer support response → quality check flags low confidence or complexity → escalate to Sonnet 4.6 or Opus 4.7 for refinement.

-Total cost often lower than Claude-only.
+Total cost often lower than Opus-only.
 Most responses don’t need escalation.
 Output quality nearly equivalent.
 Latency slightly higher, but acceptable for non-real-time use cases.

 Guidelines for Switching LLMs